Turkey drills for gas in Cyprus' waters, prompting EU outcry

 "We will protect our own rights and interests within our continental shelf, as well as those of the Turkish Cypriots," the Turkish foreign ministry said in reaction to the EU on Saturday.

-"Turkey is determined to always protect the rights of the people of Turkish Republic of Northern Cyprus ... and not to allow the fait accompli," Turkish defence minister Hulusi Akar told Anadolu, a Turkish state news agency on Sunday.
+"Turkey is determined to always protect the rights of the people of Turkish Republic of Northern Cyprus ... and not to allow the fait accompli," Turkish defence minister Hulusi Akar told Anadolu, a Turkish state news agency, on Sunday.

 The maritime dispute comes amid Turkey's wider drift away from the EU and Nato toward authoritarianism and Russia.